influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/stats_node.md

 Each stat is available as a field in the data stream.

 The stats are in groups according to the original data.
-Meaning that if the source node is grouped by the tag &#39;host&#39; as an example, then the counts are output per host with the appropriate &#39;host&#39; tag.
+Meaning that if the source node is grouped by the tag 'host' as an example, then the counts are output per host with the appropriate 'host' tag.
 Since its possible for groups to change when crossing a node only the emitted groups are considered.